qianchu/adjust_cwe/README.md

 This is the repository for the code in "Towards Better Context-aware Lexical Semantics:Adjusting Contextualized Representations through Static Anchors"

 ## Training Data
-We trained the alignment from 200k Wikipedia sentences.
-We precomputed the representations from contextualized models in npy files.
+We trained the alignment from Wikipedia sentences.
+In the paper, we use all the contexts for the top 200k words.
+In practice, there is not much difference if you just use a smaller subset of Wikipedia.
+Here we release randomly selected 200k Wikipedia sentences as training data to construct the static anchors.
+We also precomputed the token-level representations of the wikipedia from contextualized models in npy files.

 You can download example data for aligning Roberta-large towards Fasttext from the links below:

 [wikipedia data]: https://www.dropbox.com/s/tzun5ft47qx01g3/en_200k_shuffled.witespace.out_for_wa.en2en?dl=0